Australia–India relations: Diplomatic relations

-Prime Minister Narendra Modi has held his first virtual bilateral summit on 4 June, as he hopes to expand the strategic partnership with Australia in the backdrop of China's renewed efforts to step up aggression in the Indo-Pacific region.
-The summit is happening also amid new tensions between China and Australia over Canberra's call for a global inquiry into the origin of COVID-19.
+Prime Minister Narendra Modi has held his first virtual bilateral summit on 4 June with Morrison, as he hoped to expand the strategic partnership with Australia in the backdrop of China's renewed efforts to step up aggression in the Indo-Pacific region.
+The summit occurred amid new tensions between China and Australia over Canberra's call for a global inquiry into the origin of COVID-19, and followed China's incursions into India's territory in 2020.
 Prime Minister Scott Morrison also made "ScoMosas" and in their virtual summit, they even held talks for strengthening their military alliance.